 EGRP joins with other NCI Divisions, Offices, and Centers and other Institutes and Centers at the National Institutes of Health (NIH) to fund grant applications submitted in response to FOAs.View the full list of EGRP FOAs

 The Metabolomics and Epidemiology (MetEpi) Working Group was established in 2012 to promote strategies to establish additional capacity to support metabolomics analyses in population-based studies, as well as to advance the field of metabolomics for broader biomedical and public health research.

-- Through the NIH Common Fund's Increasing Metabolomics Research Capacity program, the NIH has committed more than $65 million to accelerate the field of metabolomics over the next five years.
+The National Institutes of Health Common Fund established the Metabolomics Program in 2012 to increase the national capacity in metabolomics.
 The goal of this funding program is to advance several core areas, including comprehensive metabolomics resource cores, metabolomics technology development, metabolomics reference standards synthesis, and training and educational activities in metabolomics.
 This investment will provide researchers with opportunities to increase the use of metabolomics in population-based studies, which will allow for broader biomedical and public health applications, including biomarker discovery, dietary assessment, and pharmacometabolomics, among others.